mattrussell2/gradescope-autograder/README.md

 ```
 For this simple grading configuration, the autograder assumes that each testname [e.g. `test01` above] corresponds to a file `testset/cpp/testname.cpp` which contains its own `main()`, and that there is a target named `testname` in `testset/makefile/Makefile` which produces an executable named `testname`; it will run `make testname`, and then `./testname`.
 Then, the default behavior will be to `diff` the output of the student's provided submission with the output in `ref_output`.
 Reference output can be generated automatically [see `Testing the Autograder` section below].

+### testrunner.sh
+Note the file `testrunner.sh`.
+This is an exteremely simple, one-line script which tyipically just calls `autograde`.
+Why is it here, you ask?
+Great question.
+It's useful to have a unique script used by each autograding assignment which is separate from `run_autograder`.
+This is so that if you need to make any assignment-specific tweaks - prepping any unusual directories or files, or installing anything special programs, etc., you can simply make the relevant updates in this file and `git push`, without having to rebuild the whole autograding container.

 ### Course-Staff-Provided Makefile
 Here is an example of a corresponding `Makefile`, which would be in the directory `testset/makefile/`.
 Note that the `make` program will be run from the directory `results/build`.
 This example produces a target for each of `test01 ... test59`.
 Also, note that with this particular `Makefile`, the target to build (e.g. `make target`) must always be named the same as the program to run (e.g. `./target`).
 ```shell